 Say, for example, you own a neighborhood rental car service.
 As a business owner, you know Enterprise Car Rental is most popularly searched by customers.
 Using PPC advertising lets you bid for such competitive keywords.
 And if your win the bidding auction, Google will show your ad when that particular keyword is searched regardless of what the intent was.

 Lyft uses the same technique to try to capture some of Uber’s potential customers.
 They have ads running that appear in search results for their direct competitor.
 I simply searched “Uber” and even though I got search results for Uber, I also got search results for Lyft.

 Isn’t that spectacular?
 Taking your competition head-on like this is a bold move.
 But that doesn’t mean it doesn’t work.
 It most definitely does!
 But we suggest you work with PPC professionals when choosing to tackle a more advanced method of PPC for small businesses.

 Deep Targeting Options

 PPC for small businesses also offers deep targeting options.
 Business owners can target specific locations, demographics, and keywords.
 Gone are the days of mass advertising with generic options generating less than mediocre results.

-Google and other small business PPC providers have incorporate the ability for advertisers to automate some of their basic functions like setting budgets, pausing campaigns after they cross a certain daily spend or even not showing ads for particular words.
+Google and other small business PPC providers have incorporated the ability for advertisers to automate some of their basic functions like setting budgets, pausing campaigns after they cross a certain daily spend, or even not showing ads for particular words.
 This saves a lot of time for the busy business owners whose time might be well spent somewhere else.